abyvinod/abyvinod.github.io/content/1 - setupPelican.md

 # Private sandbox
 IGNORE_FILES = ['0PRIVATE*']  # Pelican does not generate html pages for md files starting with 0Private
 ~~~
+Another option is to use `Status: draft` in the markdown article header to ask
+Pelican to put the generated htmls in a separate folder `drafts/`.
+Remember to
+add this to `.gitignore` of the master branch to ensure it doesn't get pushed
+to the outside world.

 ### Pelican-Bootstrap3